Ada-Developers-Academy/core-unit-1/intro-to-tests/packages-and-managing-packages.md

 ![PyPI Logo](../assets/intro-to-tests_packages-and-managing-packages_pypi.png)
 *Fig. The logo of the Python Package Index (PyPI, pronounced Pie-Pea-Eye). [(source)](https://pypi.org/)*
-This contrasts with PyPy (pronounced Pie-Pie), which is a just-in-time Python compiler.

 It requires setup, but anyone can release their package to PyPI!